MWang93/Prepare/ML.md

 # BERT

+Inportant: They employed masked language modeling.
+In other words, they hid 15% of the words and used their position information to infer them.
+Finally, they also mixed it up a little bit to make the learning process more effective.

 InputExample Format(tsv):
 -  guid: Unique ID for the row
 -  text_a: The label for the row (should be an int)